firebase/extensions/image-resizer/README.md

 * Maximum width of resized image: What do you want the maximum width of resized images to be (in pixels)?
 Learn more about [how this parameter works](https://firebase.google.com/products/mods/image-resizer).

-* (Optional) Realtime Database path for signed URLs for images: What is the Realtime Database path where you want to store signed URLs for the original and resized images?
-Learn more about [how this parameter works](https://firebase.google.com/products/mods/image-resizer).
-If you prefer to not use signed URLs, leave this field empty.

 * (Optional) Date after which signed URLs will expire (MM-DD-YYYY): After what date do you want the signed URLs to expire?
 Enter the date in MM-DD-YYYY format.
 If you prefer to not use signed URLs, leave this field as the default.